1976 Sabah Air GAF Nomad crash: Subsequent events

 One week later on 14 June 1976, Harris Salleh signed the 5% oil royalty agreement.
 Harris said that he signed the 5% oil agreement on attorney-general's recommendations and agreements by all of his cabinet ministers.
 Besides, the chief minister from the neighbouring state of Sarawak Abdul Rahman Ya'kub had also signed the agreement after an extensive discussion with Tengku Razaleigh.
 However, Harris was unsure whether the quantum of 5% was determined by law or by the Malaysian parliament or the federal government.

 Harris also delivered a eulogy in the Sabah State Legislative Assembly:

 Harris later admitted that he found himself being pushed around by the federal government and he was too young to stand up against its demands.
-However, if Tun Fuad was still alive, he may be able to stand up against it because he was more senior and had the respect of the federal government.
+However, if Tun Fuad was still alive, he may have been able to stand up against it because he was more senior and had the respect of the federal government.

 Investigation results

-Australian GAF Nomad aircraft manufacturer decided to launch an investigation in order to prove that the crash was not due to mechanical defect.
+Australian GAF Nomad aircraft manufacturer decided to launch an investigation in order to prove that the crash was not due to a mechanical defect.
 The company sent its chief pilot, Stuart Pearce, and chief designer David Hooper, to investigate the crash.
 They were also accompanied by two Australian Department of Transport Officials.
 The Australian Department of Transport had previously issued the aircraft's certificate of fitness.
 On 28 October 1976, 4.5 months after the tragedy, the investigations were over.
-Investigation findings were not made public.
-Deputy Communication Minister, Enche Mohd Ali bin M Sharif instead made a statement about the investigation findings:
+The full investigation findings were not immediately made public.
+Deputy Communications Minister, Enche Mohd Ali bin M Sharif instead made a statement about the investigation findings:

 On 22 June 1976, Australian Broadcasting Corporation announced the findings from the GAF investigations, which determined that the cause of the accident was due to pilot error; however, additional details was not released by them.
 The Australian investigation report remained classified since then.
-The report titled "G. Bennett - Sabah Air Nomad - Report by Government Aircraft Factories (GAF) investigation team on a crash of Nomad aircraft in Malaysia 9M - ATZ on 6 June 1976" is currently hosted at National Archives of Australia under Series no: B5535 and restriction number of 33(1)(a) because "Malaysia has not as yet publicly released their final and full report of the investigation".
+The report titled "G. Bennett - Sabah Air Nomad - Report by Government Aircraft Factories (GAF) investigation team on a crash of Nomad aircraft in Malaysia 9M - ATZ on 6 June 1976" was hosted at National Archives of Australia under Series no: B5535 and restriction number of 33(1)(a) because "Malaysia has not as yet publicly released their final and full report of the investigation".
 In 2017, the Sabah Barisan Nasional chief minister Musa Aman, in a question-and-answer session in the state assembly, said that the reports are still classified because "Sabah Civil Aviation Department has no new information on the crash".
-In 2019, the new Pakatan Harapan chief minister Shafie Apdal allowed the relevant authorities to decide whether to declassify the investigation reports.
+In 2019, the Pakatan Harapan chief minister Shafie Apdal left the decision to declassify the report to relevant authorities.

-In July 2022, Harris filed a judicial review to declassify the investigative report in Malaysia, citing Articles 8 and 10 of the Constitution of Malaysia and Section 2C of the Official Secrets Act 1972.